-The Mission District was once predominately Latino but in recent years has become popular with the dot.com crowd.
+The Mission District was once predominately Latino but in recent years it has become popular with the dot.com crowd.
 In fact, Mark Zuckerman lives in the area.
 Valencia Street is full of coffee shops, boutiques and the best Mexican food.
 This is one of the sunniest areas of San Francisco.
 The area is a popular food destination; even Anthony Bourdain has stopped in for a torta (That’s It Market).
 The street art, open front stores and music adds grit to the neighborhood.

 The Mission District’s street art has been described as a visual record of cultural and social developments.
 The art often documents the Latino experience and has social, political, religious and historical messages.
 Balmy Alley was the first area to be painted and is full of political statements; Clarion Alley has a younger vibe.

-Pin it for later!
+Pin it for Later!